What Foods Are High In Inositol?

 Buckwheat

 I love buckwheat!
-It’s my go-to flour alternative for a gluten-free PCOS diet.
+It’s my go-to flour alternative for a gluten-free PCOS lifestyle.
 Buckwheat noodles are delicious and have high concentrations of D-chiro-inositol.
 The best part?
 You can use buckwheat flour in nearly anything.
 I like that it’s gluten-free, but also nutrient-dense.
 It’s a win-win!

 Cabbage

 Fresh cabbage also is rich in inositol with 70 mg per ½ serving.
-The texture and flavor of cabbage is welcome in almost any dish and can complement meals like salads, wraps, and sandwiches for an added crunch.
+The texture and flavor of cabbage are welcome in almost any dish and can complement meals like salads, wraps, and sandwiches for an added crunch.
 However, mixing it into soups and stir-fries is also a great way to get your inositol.

 Cabbage also has vitamin C, fiber, folate, potassium, magnesium, vitamin A, and vitamin K that work together to potentially reduce inflammation, ease digestive issues, improve heart health, and reduce the risk of cancer and type 2 diabetes—both of which are long-term complications of PCOS.